DanKaufmanDev/IconForge/README.md

 **1. Initialize your project:**

-Run the `init` command to initialize the project and create a default `iconforge.config.js` file in your project root.
+Run the `init` command to initialize the project and create a default `iconforge.config.cjs` file in your project root.
 ```bash
 npx iconforged init
 ```